What makes us different

-Selected ion flow tube mass spectrometry (SIFT-MS) is a form of direct mass spectrometry that analyses volatile organic compounds (VOCs) in air with typical detection limits at parts-per-trillion level (by volume: pptv).
-Real-time, quantitative analysis is achieved by applying precisely controlled soft chemical ionization and eliminating sample preparation, pre-concentration and chromatography.
+Selected ion flow tube mass spectrometry (SIFT-MS) is a form of direct mass spectrometry that analyses volatile organic compounds (VOCs) and permanent gases in air, with typical detection limits at parts-per-trillion levels (by volume: pptV).
+Real-time, quantitative analysis is achieved by applying precisely controlled ultra-soft chemical ionization (USCI), coupled with mass spectrometric detection.
+With direct SIFT-MS, the need for sample preparation, pre-concentration and chromatography is eliminated.

 SIFT-MS is an ideal tool for high-throughput and real-time gas analysis applications.
-Syft’s SIFT-MS instrumentation is industry proven, providing non-technical operators with laboratory-grade chemical analysis presented in a format that they can understand and act on.
+Syft’s SIFT-MS instrumentation is industry proven, providing non-technical operators with laboratory-grade chemical analysis, presented in an easily understandable and user-friendly format.

 Syft Technologies is proud to be collaborating with Professor George Hanna, PhD, FRCS, Head of Department of Surgery and Cancer at Imperial College London.
 Professor Hanna’s world-leading research is focused on delivering better outcomes for those with gastro-intestinal cancers, through earlier breath-based diagnosis using SIFT-MS.George Hanna

 Three fundamental components of SIFT-MS